cloudfoundry-community/terraform-aws-vpc/README.md

 ```

 **Note**: The `destroy` step usually has to be run more than once because of an issue with deleting the Elastic IP (EIP) before it is unbound from the NAT instance.
 Run `make destroy` again after the failure to complete the destroy phase.

+## Next Steps

+### Inception Server
+This setup the network for VPC for Cloud Foundry.
+Next an 'inception' server is needed as a jump box to get into VPC

+Refer to https://github.com/cloudfoundry-community/inception-server for following steps

+### Microbosh

+Once you have inception server you can setup microbosh using the inception server

+Refer to https://github.com/cloudfoundry-community/bosh-bootstrap for following steps

+### Cloud Foundry

+Now it's time to setup Cloud Foundry!

+Refer to https://github.com/starkandwayne/cf-boshworkspace for steps on setting up Cloud Foundry

+And you should have Cloud Foundry running on VPC!